bradcar/macos_wifi_rssi_noise_snr_finder/README.md

 Yagi-Uda principles
 * https://en.wikipedia.org/wiki/Yagi%E2%80%93Uda_antenna

-Connecting to Mac USB to external antenna with MacOS support (I hope!?!)
+Connecting to Mac USB to external antenna with macOS support (I hope!?!)
 * https://www.amazon.com/dp/B08BJS8FXD

 My focus is 2.4GHz Wifi (Raspbery Pi Picc 2 W).
 The latest Wifi are at higher frequencies and I have not explored their use.